Nos bénévoles n'ont pas encore traduit cet article en Français. Inscrivez-vous et aidez-nous à réaliser cette tâche !

-Building games with HTML5 gives you extra advantages.
+Building games with HTML5 gives you extra advantages, such as:

-The technology itself is multiplatform, so you can write the code once and target multiple devices — from low-end smartphones or tablets, through laptops and desktop computers, to smart TVs, watches or even a fridge if it can handle a modern enough browser.
+The technology itself is multiplatform, so you can write the code once and target multiple devices.
+This can range from low-end smartphones or tablets, through laptops and desktop computers, to smart TVs, watches or even a fridge if it can handle a modern enough browser.

 You don't have to wait several days to have your game's code updated.
-If your user finds a bug you can quickly fix it, update the code and refresh the game on your server to provide players with the updated code almost instantly.
+If your user finds a bug, you can quickly fix it, update the system and refresh the game on your server to provide players with the updated code almost instantly.